semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 ### Description

 Semaphore `cache` tool helps optimize CI/CD runtime by reusing files that your project depends on but are not part of version control.
-You can use caching to reuse your project's dependencies, so that Semaphore fetches and installs them only when the dependency list changes.
-Or you can propagate a file from one block to the next.
+You should typically use caching to:

+- Reuse your project's dependencies, so that Semaphore fetches and installs them only when the dependency list changes.
+- Propagate a file from one block to the next.

 Cache is created on a per project basis and available in every pipeline job.
 All cache keys are scoped per project.
-Also, allocated disk space for cache is currently limited to 9.6G.
+Total cache size is 9.6GB.

-`cache` tool uses key-path pairs for managing cached archives.
+The `cache` tool uses key-path pairs for managing cached archives.
 An archive can be a single file or a directory.

 ### Commands